-After the pigment is sifted into the resin, the entire mixture was stirred and additional 10 minutes.
-This was done to prevent agglomerates of pigment from reforming, and to keep more of the pigment dispersed throughout the mixture.
+After the pigment is sifted into the resin, the entire mixture was stirred for an additional 10 minutes.
+This was done to prevent agglomerates of pigment from reforming and to keep more of the pigment dispersed throughout the mixture.

 Initial Problems With Primer Spray Application

-After the mixture sat for several hours, I merely shook the storage jar of the concentrate then poured some into a spray brush bottle to be thinned and sprayed.
+After the mixture sat for several hours, I merely shook the storage jar of the concentrate and then poured some into a spray brush bottle to be thinned and sprayed.
 I thinned the resin primer with an equal volume of MEK because its evaporation rate is in between that of acetone and xylene.
-Shook again and sprayed the steel bar shown below.
-What can be seen here is not only a low pigment concentration, but the presence of agglomerates within the white pigments.
+I shook again and sprayed the steel bar shown below.
+What can be seen here is not only a low pigment concentration but the presence of agglomerates within the white pigments.

 Solutions to Spray Application Issues